PKelly429/PKelly429.github.io/docs/RTS Prototype/Handling Commands.md

 ![[20240819212005.png]]

 ## The Idea

-A command scriptable object is used to manage the visuals for each command, as well as hold an event that units can subscribe to if they are ready to respond to that event.
+A Command scriptable object is used to manage the visuals for each Command, as well as hold an event that units can subscribe to if they are ready to respond to that event.

 This command object can then be bound to the UI.

-Another scriptable object, the Command Template is used to define what commands a unit has and their order in the UI.
+Another scriptable object, the Command Template is used to define what Commands a unit has and their order in the UI.

-A unit has a reference to a Command Template, along with scripts that subscribe to each command and implement some code to execute when that command is pressed.
+A unit has a reference to a Command Template, along with scripts that subscribe to each Command and implement some code to execute when that Command is pressed.

 ![[20240820003741.png]]